An Overview of New Mexico Tax Resolution Options

 Collections

 The TRD is responsible for the collection of taxes in the state of New Mexico.
 Before enforced collection, TRD will attempt to notify the taxpayer and collect the tax liability by sending notices, calling the taxpayer, or in some circumstances conducting a field visit.
-Generally, the TRP conducts field visits at business locations, but an individual taxpayer can be subject to one as well.
-If the taxpayer is cannot or will not resolve the tax liability with the TRD after it has exhausted these methods, levies, and liens on assets and income usually follow.
+The TRP typically conducts field visits at business locations, but since the Covid pandemic, most interactions throughout the collection process can be conducted over the phone.
+Though individual taxpayers may be subject to a field visit, it typically only happens if the notices issued go unanswered.
+If the taxpayer will not resolve the tax liability with the TRD after these collection tactics have been exhausted, levies and liens on assets and income usually follow.

 In some cases, the TRD will send the account to an outside collection agency.
 Before this happens, the TRD will mail a notice to the taxpayer informing them that their account is moving to a collection agency.
 Once that account moves to a collection agency, the taxpayer must work with that collection agency to resolve their tax issues.

-Taxpayers, just like with the IRS and some states, can pursue various options if they owe back taxes to the state of New Mexico.
-Generally, taxpayers find themselves owing back taxes if they filed a tax return and cannot pay the balance due.
-Taxpayers may also owe if they were subject to an audit, and the Taxation and Revenue department assessed an additional tax.
-Furthermore, taxpayers can face tax liabilities if they failed to file a tax return, and the state estimated income tax liability based on information obtained from the IRS.
+In most cases, taxpayers find themselves owing back taxes if they file a tax return and could not pay the tax balance due.
+Taxpayers may also owe if they were subject to an audit, and the TRD assessed an additional tax.
+The last cause of most tax liabilities with the TRD is when taxpayers fail to file a tax return, and the TRD estimated income tax liability based on information obtained from the IRS.

 Taxpayers should not ignore delinquent tax filing and payment issues and the corresponding assessment or collection notices from the state of New Mexico.
-Furthermore, taxpayers should seek a qualified tax professional to represent them in these matters as well.
-Past due tax liabilities can become significant problems very quickly as penalty, interest, and collection fees increase the entire balance owed overtime.
-Finally, if continually ignored, the state will begin enforced collection via liens, levies, and garnishments.
+Because of the aggressive collection tactics utilized by the TRD, taxpayers should seek a qualified tax professional to represent them in these matters.
+Past-due tax liabilities can become significant problems very quickly as penalty, interest, and collection fees increase the entire balance owed over time.
+If the taxpayer and/or their representative is not proactive with addressing the debt, please note that the state will begin enforced collection via liens, levies, and garnishments.

 A Review of Some NM State Tax Resolution Options

-Two solutions for dealing back taxes is to enter into a monthly payment plan or to negotiate a settlement with the state.
+One simple solution for dealing with back taxes with the New Mexico TRD is to enter into a monthly payment plan.
 With that said, there are other additional options available such as:

-The options above for taxpayers are not exhaustive, but these courses of action can reduce or resolve tax liabilities in certain circumstances.
+The options listed are not all-inclusive, but these courses of action can reduce or resolve tax liabilities in certain circumstances.

 Protesting the Assessment

 If New Mexico assesses additional tax due against a taxpayer, there are two options available to dispute the assessment.
 New Mexico makes these options mutually exclusive, meaning that once the taxpayer chooses one option, they cannot pursue the other.
-The two are options are to:
+The two options are:

 A taxpayer must file a written protest within 90 days from the date on the notice of assessment.
 Form ACD-31094 provides instructions and information for submitting the written protest.

 Additionally, taxpayers have the option to request both an informal and formal hearing on the issues.
 If the taxpayer cannot reach a tax resolution, he or she may appeal the Department’s denial ruling to the New Mexico Court of Appeals.
 Taxpayers must file appeals within 30 days from the date the Department issued its denial or when the hearing officer’s ruling became final.
-Taxpayers cannot submit new evidence to the Court of Appeals.
-Therefore, it is critically essential to assert all facts in support of their position in the original protest.
+Taxpayers cannot submit new evidence to the Court of Appeals, therefore, it is critical to assert all facts in support of the tax challenge in the original protest.

 Taxpayer Bill of Rights